Samsung/tizen-docs/docs/application/dotnet/guides/app-management/widget-viewer.md

 ![Widget Viewer](./media/widget_viewer.png)

 **NUI** Framework provides API to use and view widgets in your application.
-To read more about widget application you can check the following topics:
+To read more about widget applications you can check the following topics:
 - [Widget Application Guide](../applications/uiapplication/widget-app.md)
 - [Widget Management Guide](./widget-control.md)